 Creamy tomato soup paired with grilled cheese is classic comfort food filled with classic flavors.
 The recipe suggests using San Marzano canned tomatoes, which really are the best brand of canned tomatoes out there.
 They're imported from Italy and are nice and juicy.
 You can purchase them at most grocery stores.

-To get a smooth texture for this soup, an immersion hand blender (or regular blender) is used.
+To get a smooth texture for this one pot soup, an immersion hand blender (or regular blender) is used.

 8. Escarole Soup with Turkey Meatballs

 This soup is also known as Italian Wedding soup.
-It’s a chicken broth based soup and the escarole is a delicious leafy green used.
+It's a chicken broth-based soup and the escarole is a delicious leafy green used.
 If you cannot find escarole, kale or spinach will do.
-When you are preparing this soup recipe, just make sure to rinse the escarole throughly.
+When you are preparing this soup recipe, just make sure to rinse the escarole thoroughly.
 Escarole tends to have a lot of dirt in the leaves.

 The meatballs are made with ground turkey meat, but you can also use ground beef mixed with Italian sausage or chicken.
 I like the turkey because it tends to be a leaner meat.
 If you're making this for kids, try forming the meatballs a little smaller so it's easier for them to eat.